TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_rrf_e3_pins.md

 <div class="datatable-end"></div>

+## SKR-RRF-E3 + IDEX Other Pins in Firmware

-Other pin numbers.
-Either name can be used in the firmware (config.g).
+If more than one pin name is availble, either name can be used in the firmware (config.g).
 If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of PA0, PA.0, PA_0, A0, A.0 or A_0.

 <div class="datatable-begin"></div>